SunAngel/s3-ever/README.md

 ## Configuration
 Script search for configuration file in 2 locations: `conf/config.def` and `conf/config`.
 First file contains default values and you shouldn't change it.

-At this moment following configuration options are supported:
+At this moment following configuration variables are supported:
 * `DATA_DIR` - Directory, where script will search for content files.
 Default: "./data".
 * `DATA_EXT` - Extension for content files.
 Default: ".htm".
 * `CACHE_DIR` - Directory, where script will place generated pages.
 Default: "./cache".